gaepdit/iaip/README.md

 The Release build outputs to a directory named `_Build` parallel to the IAIP directory (see diagram above).
 The Debug build outputs to the `bin` folder in the IAIP solution directory.

+### Branches

+There are two main branches in the repository: `default` and `stable`

++ The `stable` branch is for releases and quick bug fixes
++ Development for future releases occurs on the `default` branch

+To get the latest release version, run `hg update stable` and then build.

+Other branches may be created for work on new features that are experimental or will take a long time to complete so that these don't intefere with regular releases.

 Tips
 ----